Advanced Treatments for Calcific Tendinitis

 - This increase in blood flow will accelerate the body's own ability to heal itself.

-- To our knowledge, the T•Shellz Wrap® is the most highly effective blood circulation booster that you will find on the market that is approved by the FDA for use in the home.
+- To our knowledge, the T•Shellz Wrap® is the most highly effective deep heat medical device you will find on the market that is registered with the FDA and available for use at home.

 Use Deep Tissue Therapy T•Shellz Wraps: